HMachiavelli/financial_ledge/README.md

 # Financial Ledge
 API for a simple financial ledge.

-# Running
+# Running instructions

+Install npm packages with:
+`npm install`

-To run the project it's required to setup de SQLite database first.
+Then, to run the project, it is required to setup the SQLite database first.
 Do so by running:
 `npm run migrate`

 To start the nodemon server, run: